LuisAngelMendozaVelasco/Data_Science_Specialization/Data_Science-Foundations_using_R_Specialization/Getting_and_Cleaning_Data/Week1/Practical_R_Exercises_in_swirl_Part_1.md

 swirl()
 ```

-Then, follow the menus and select the R Programming course when given the option.
+Then, follow the menus and select the Getting and Cleaning Data course when given the option.